We use our proprietary methodology to produce these rankings. Learn more →

 Bachelor’s:

-• Bachelor of Arts in Game Design
+• BA in Game Design

-• Bachelor of Fine Arts in Digital Art and Animation
+• BFA in Digital Art and Animation

-• Bachelor of Arts in Music and Sound Design
+• BA in Music and Sound Design

 The school has branch campuses in Spain, Singapore, and a partnership with Keimyung University in South Korea, in addition to its main campus based just outside of America’s game design hub in Seattle.